Set your child on life’s learning path

 We work directly with World Ort the world’s largest Jewish education and vocational training non-governmental organisation.

 Jewish Education & World Religions

-At SMMIS students are given a choice to study either Jewish Education: Heritage, conducted in Hebrew, or Jewish Education: Culture conducted in English and combined with a course on World Religions.
-Additionally children can choose between traditional morning prayers or a meditation session.
+At SMMIS, students in Primary school are given a choice to study either Jewish Education: TalAm, taught in Hebrew, or Jewish Education: Culture combined with World Religions, which is conducted in English.

 Youth Chinese Curriculum